 - The wallpaper you chose doesn’t support the Depth Effect.

-- Depth Effect is disabled for your lock screen.
+- Depth Effect was previously disabled on your lock screen.

-- You have added widgets on your lock screen.
+- There are widgets present on your lock screen.

 - The subject isn’t getting detected by iOS for Depth Effect to work.